Calculated values and conditional logic

 - Date: Displays a date selector

-- Window scroll X: Displays the Canvas’ horizontal scroll position
+- Window scroll X: The position in pixels of the horizontal scroll bar at any given moment

-- Window scroll Y: Displays the Canvas’ vertical scroll position
+- Window scroll Y: The position in pixels of the vertical scroll bar at any given moment

-- Email: Displays the email address entered by the user (must contain a username, “@”, a valid server and “.com”)
+- Email: Describes a pattern to match email addresses (must contain a username, “@”, a valid server and “.com”)

-- Percentage: Displays the percentage entered by the user, with or without decimal points of up to two decimal places
+- Percentage: Describes a pattern to match percentages, with or without decimal points of up to two decimal places

-- Money: Displays the monetary value entered by the user.
+- Money: Describes a pattern for numbers that represent money.
 Decimal points and currency signs are optional

-- Phone: Displays any number between six and 10 digits (with or without spaces and/or dashes)
+- Phone: Describes a pattern that match any number between six and 10 digits (with or without spaces and/or dashes)

 Drag and drop UI elements from the current screen to the expression to build a condition or value: